argonne-lcf/AR2024/02_features/ai-training.md

 intro: "The ALCF’s “Intro to AI” student training series has hosted over 700 participants from across the nation to date, helping to cultivate a new generation of AI researchers."
 ---

-Since its launch in 2021, the ALCF’s annual "Intro to AI-driven Science on Supercomputers" training series has been helping students develop the expertise to harness the power of AI and HPC to accelerate scientific discoveries and innovation.
+Since its launch in 2021, the ALCF’s annual (Intro to AI-driven Science on Supercomputers training series)[https://www.alcf.anl.gov/alcf-ai-science-training-series] has been helping students develop the expertise to harness the power of AI and HPC for scientific research.

-Aimed at undergraduate and graduate students from U.S. universities and community colleges, the program offers a combination of hands-on sessions and expert guidance to equip attendees with the knowledge and skills to effectively use AI in their research.
+Aimed at undergraduate and graduate students from U.S. universities and community colleges, the program offers a combination of hands-on sessions and expert guidance to teach attendees to effectively use AI in their fields.
 Over the past four years, the series has welcomed over 700 total participants.

 {% include media-video.html
    embed-code= '<iframe src="https://www.youtube.com/embed/ujPQf9zioLs?si=QkkF81fhAgM1F-MV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>'